cutcoin/documentation/FAQ.md

 ## Do CNT-1 tokens support smart contracts?
 In the particular implementation there’s no smart contract support.

+## What is the coin burn address and how can I explore transfers to it?
+Cutcoin has a special 'coin burn addres' which can be used to burn coins.
+If somebody sends coins to this address they can never be spent as the private spend key is not known.
+[Here](https://github.com/cutcoin/documentation/blob/master/coin-burn-address.md) is the short document about it.

 # Privacy questions
 ## “I have nothing to hide”